 The Compensation Committee consults our Chief Executive Officer in its determination of compensation matters related to the Company's designated Section 16 officers.
 The Chief Executive Officer makes recommendations to the Compensation Committee on matters such as salary adjustments, target annual incentive opportunities and the value of long-term incentive awards for all other executives officers.
 In making his recommendations, the Chief Executive Officer considers such factors as experience level, individual performance, overall contribution to company performance and market data for similar positions.
-The Compensation Committee takes the Chief Executive Officer's recommendations under advisement; however, the Compensation Committee makes all final decisions regarding such compensation matters.
+The Compensation Committee makes all final decisions regarding such compensation matters.
 Our Chief Executive Officer's compensation is reviewed annually and determined solely by the Compensation Committee, giving due consideration to performance against goals and objectives and other factors the Compensation Committee deems appropriate.